Murder of Png Hock Seng: Death at Dhoby Ghaut MRT station

-On the night of 25 October 1997, a 18-year-old full-time National Service man was stabbed to death by a group of youths outside Dhoby Ghaut MRT station.
+On the night of 25 October 1997, an 18-year-old full-time National Service man was stabbed to death by a group of youths outside Dhoby Ghaut MRT station.

 The victim was identified as 18-year-old Png Hock Seng, a Singaporean citizen who resided in Yishun with his parents and elder sister, and he only enlisted for two months at the time of his death.
 The police responded to a report about an alleged fight taking place at the nearby area, and they arrived to find Png, who was stabbed once on the back and also suffered multiple bruises and injuries on his body.
 Png was later pronounced dead on the way to Singapore General Hospital and his family never got there on time to see him one last time.
 An autopsy report by Dr Gilbert Lau revealed that single stab wound on Png's back measured about 20 to 22 cm deep and it penetrated the liver and kidney and the left chest, and it also severed the blood vessels, and the injury was sufficient in the ordinary course of nature to cause death.

 According to his sister and parents, Png was a filial and obedient son and brother who had a close relationship with his family.
 Png's sister said that due to the family's poor financial situation, her brother wanted to sign on as an army regular in the Singapore Armed Forces (SAF) and earn money to allow his 20-year-old sister, a polytechnic student, to further her studies overseas, and the last time she saw her brother was at around 6.30pm before he went out.
 Png's father said that while his son had a short temper, he loved singing, liked making friends and often hang out with them at karaoke lounges, and he would never argue with anyone else.
 In fact, Png was supposed to go out with his friends for a karaoke session that night before he was murdered.
 Witnesses testified that they saw an injured Png running for a distance before he collapsed and became motionless, and several drivers stopped their cars and alighted to tend to Png.
 Png's two friends, who were together with him at the time the attack happened, assisted the police in their investigations into Png's killing.